Real-World Training at Utah Law

-- You may take a total of 14 credit hours in the Externship Credit course.
-Externship credit hours count toward the 18 ungraded credits you can take before graduation.
+There is no cap on clinic or simulations credits.
+You may take a total of 14 credit hours in the Externship Credit (Field Placement) course.
+These credit hours count toward the 18 ungraded credits you can take before graduation.

 Yes!
 No matter the subject matter, each clinic teaches essential skills of legal analysis, strategic thinking, planning, problem solving, ethics and managing client relationships.
 All of which are transferable to any legal practice.

 You may begin taking experiential courses after completing your 1L year.
 Our full-year Criminal Process Externship is open only to 3Ls.

 The Criminal Process Externship requires Evidence and Trial Advocacy as pre-requisites.
 Criminal Procedure is also recommended.
 It must be taken no later than fall of the third year because it is required by the rule that authorizes law students to appear in court.
 Students completing their first externships must enroll in either Learning from Practice or Criminal Process as a co-requisite.
 And during their second externship, students are required to take Advanced Learning from Practice as a co-requisite.